How You Breathe While Running

 -- Thích Nhất Hạnh

 Nose breathing while running can feel scary at first.
 You may think that you cannot get enough oxygen.
 Don't give in to the fear!
 Allow it to arise but continue to breathe through your nose.
 You won't die!
-Remember that breathing is automatic.
-You can't stop yourself from breathing even if you tried!
+Remember that breathing is an automatic response.

 Slow down and allow your respiratory capacity to improve.
 Breath slower and less often.
 Concentrate more on the exhale.
 Do a 1 to 2 breath ratio.
 If you breathe in for 3 seconds, breathe out for 6 seconds.
 Practice this throughout the day and it will become easier while running.
 You will experience less stressful running and a meditative calm as you learn to slow down your breathing and increase your respiratory capacity using nose breathing.

-Humans are designed to be nose breathers and we are not accessing the many benefits that it provides if we use our mouths for breathing.
-We only learned to breathe through our mouth as a response to stress.
+Humans are designed to be nose breathers and we are not accessing the many benefits that it provides if we use our mouths to breathe.
+We learned to breathe through our mouth only as a response to stress.
 It is a survival response trigger that was designed to be used only in emergency situations, i.e. when fleeing from danger or extreme stress.
 It was not designed to be used on a regular basis.

 When we use our nose for breathing, we utilize the mucous membrane of the nasal passageway to properly prepare the air for entry into our bodies.
 It works with the hair-like cilia to clean, filter, moisten and bring the air to the right temperature for efficient oxygen exchange.